Agathonas/waffle-raffle/README.md

 ---

-Join the Waffle Raffle today and experience the excitement of participating in secure and transparent raffles while making a positive impact on the world! 🌍✨ Together, we can create a fun and rewarding way to support charitable causes and fund development on the STARKNET chain.
-Let's make a difference! 🙌🎉
+Join the Waffle Raffle today and experience the excitement of participating in secure and transparent raffles while making a positive impact on the world! 🌍 Together, we can create a fun and rewarding way to support charitable causes and fund development.
+Let's make a difference! 🙌